 Online Learning Services supports online learning systems for Kennesaw State University, including web-based course support, video servers, and systems for providing live and recorded classes over the Internet.
 The OLS mission includes the investigation and development of new technologies for online learning and for classroom use.
-OLS supports the KSU WebCT system.
-WebCT is a system that can be used, at the option of the faculty, in any course at KSU.
-It is accessed over the Internet from on- or off-campus and provides a variety of instructional tools for use by faculty and students.
-Access to the WebCT materials for a course is restricted to students enrolled in the course.
-Each term, more than 80% of KSU students are enrolled in one or more courses supported by WebCT.
+OLS supports the WebCT-Vista system for KSU.
+WebCT-Vista is a system that can be used, at the option of the faculty, in any course at KSU.
+It is accessed over the Internet and provides a variety of instructional tools for use by faculty and students.
+Access to the WebCT-Vista materials for a course is restricted to students enrolled in the course.
 Additional information about resources for online learning and the services provided by OLS can be found at the web site: http://online.kennesaw.edu/